SmokinCaterpillar/pypet/doc/source/cookbook/brian.rst

 The :class:`~pypet.brian2.network.NetworkAnalyser` is a subclass of an ordinary component.
 It augments the component API by the function :func:`~pypet.brian2.network.NetworkAnalyser.analyse`.
-The very same parameters as for :func:`~pypet.brian.network.NetworkComponent.add_to_network` are passed to the analyse function.
+The very same parameters as for :func:`~pypet.brian2.network.NetworkComponent.add_to_network` are passed to the analyse function.
 As the name suggests, you can run some analysis here.
 This might involve extracting data from monitors or computing statistics like Fano Factors, etc.